 You get emphysema when the linings of the tiny air sacs in your lungs become damaged beyond repair.
 Over time, your lung damage gets worse.
 Here’s what happens:

-As the fragile tissues between air sacs are destroyed, air pockets in the lungs develop.
+The fragile tissues between air sacs are destroyed and air pockets form in the lungs.

-Air becomes trapped in these spaces of damaged lung tissue.
+Air gets trapped in these pouches of damaged tissue.

-In the vast majority of people, smoking is the cause of emphysema.
-Exactly how smoking destroys the air sac linings in the lungs isn't known.
-However, population studies show that smokers are about six times more likely to develop emphysema than nonsmokers.
+Smoking.
+Most of the time, tobacco is the main culprit.
+Doctors don’t know exactly how smoking destroys air sac linings, but studies show that smokers are about six times more likely to develop emphysema than are nonsmokers.

-Alpha-1 antitrypsin (AAT) is a natural protein circulating in human blood.
+AAT deficiency: Alpha-1 antitrypsin (AAT) is a natural protein that circulates in human blood.
 Its main function is to keep white blood cells from damaging normal tissues.
-White blood cells contain destructive substances they use to fight infections.
+The body needs these cells to fight infections.

 An estimated 100,000 people in the United States were born with a condition that keeps their bodies from making enough AAT.
 If you have AAT deficiency, your normal white blood cells will damage your lungs.
 The harm is even worse if you smoke.

 Over time, most people with severe AAT deficiency develop emphysema.
 If you have this disease, you may also develop liver problems.